 Tom stayed on in Boston for awhile afterwards, playing in various touring bands, including The Motor City Dance Band and True Blue (aka The Trademarks), before returning to the San Francisco area to pursue a career in original music, and to his musical roots.
 “After all my travels and varied study, I came back to the British pop that had got me into music in the first place, and still thoroughly enjoy playing and composing in that vein.”
 Tom is also heavily into buying and selling vintage musical gear and uses it to record his own music (and Dawdlers’ demos), some of which has been featured on some cable television shows.

-Also a longtime lead guitarist and vocalist with local rock act, Lumberyard and occasional sub in the “George” role in Bay Area Beatles tribute band, The Sun Kings, Tom is founding member of the original recording acts The Magpies and Hive, as well as the local classic pop cover group, The Dawdlers, with his longtime performing partner and singer, James Funk, and continues to write and record his own music for his project The Chiselers.
+Also a longtime lead guitarist and vocalist with local rock act, Lumberyard and occasional sub in the “George” role in Bay Area Beatles tribute band, The Sun Kings, Tom is founding member of the original recording acts The Magpies and Hive, as well as the local classic pop cover group, The Dawdlers, with his longtime performing partner and singer, James Funk, and continues to write and record his own music for several projects, among them, The Chiselers.